-Step-by-Step CRC Appointment Guide (previously Appointments Checklist)
+Step-by-Step CRC Appointment Guide

 This guide is designed as a step-by-step guide for a Canada Research Chair search and appointment at UBC, designed to fulfil the requirements of the CRC Program and UBC's CRC Equity, Diversity, and Inclusion Action Plan.
 It describes the necessary steps to enable departmental search committee chairs to complete the Attestation - Recruitment & Nomination Process Form and attest to the integrity of the process and adherence to the requirements.
-Additional support to equitably select CRCs can be found in the EIO Equitable Hiring Guide [please contact info@equity.ubc.ca for a latest draft of the guide.]
+Additional support to equitably select CRCs can be found in the Guide to Equitable Hiring Practices: Faculty Recruitment.

-Please review this CRC Appointment Guide in its entirety before beginning your search process because the CRC Program (CRCP) nominations process has changed.
-Until further notice, nominations to the CRCP are restricted to individuals who self-identify as belonging to one or more of the federally designated equity groups (listed below in section 1.3) to redress the imbalance of representation within the CRCP.
+Please review this CRC Appointment Guide in its entirety before beginning your search process because the CRC Program (CRCP) nominations process continues to be updated.
+Until further notice, nominations to the CRCP are restricted to individuals who self-identify as belonging to one or more of the federally designated equity groups (listed below in section I.3) to redress the imbalance of representation within the CRCP.